virgili0/Virgilio/Topics/starting-a-data-project.md

 Another important issue with regard to the overall order of the project and the management of its complexity is the management of the data and metadata associated with them.

-[**This awesome cheatsheet**](https://www.axiomdatascience.com/best-practices/DataManagementCheatSheet.html) contains everything you need to know about it: keep it under your pillow!
+[**This awesome cheatsheet**](https://www.axiomdatascience.com/best-practices/DataManagementCheatSheet.html) contains everything you need to know about **data management and file names best practices**: keep it under your pillow!

 **Must read:**
 [**Ten simple rules for writing and sharing computational analyses in Jupyter Notebooks**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007007)